 Looking at the results in the Contribution and Photo and Two Types treatments in Table 2, we see that when both photos and past performance are known, the only significant predictor of how people are ranked is their past performance.
 An increase by one of predicted rank increases actual rank by 0.90 in Contribution and Photo and by 0.87 in Two Types.
-The results from the Contribution and Photo treatment suggest that the differential ranking by gender and race observed in the Photo Only treatment is due to statistical discrimination.
+The results from the Contribution and Photo treatment suggest that the differential ranking by race observed in the Photo Only treatment is due to statistical discrimination.
 The Two Types treatment confirms this.

-In the Two Types treatment, past performance and race and gender are no longer correlated.
+In the Two Types treatment, past performance and race are no longer correlated.
 Each type was randomly assigned to subjects.
 If there is any differential ranking in this treatment, it must be due to taste-based discrimination.
-We see in Table 2 that this is not the case.10
+We see in Table 2 that this is not the case.11 Finally, it is interesting to see that black subjects do not use the information efficiently in the Photos Only treatment.
+Barring taste-based discrimination, they overestimate the performance of black subjects and non-white, non-black subjects.